WVURAIL/dspira/_posts/2020-07-24-HornOperation_spectrometer_description.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Observing']
 order: 4
+meta_description: "Explore the controls and displays in the DSPIRA horn spectrometer.
+Learn what the spectrum, calibration, and data recording settings do."
 ---

 The program used to run the telescope is a GNU Radio program called *spectrometer_w_cal.grc*.
 It is available from the WVURAIL/gr-radio_astro repository in Github.
 The *spectrometer_w_cal.grc* program has several features to make data collection with the horn telescope user-friendly.
 Each feature on the display is described below.